k1park/rfxshop/README.md

 below is Projects to be atttached:

-CMS for Catalog Manager for Shop Owner : Hippo(http://www.onehippo.org)
+CMS for Catalog Manager of Shop Owner : Hippo(http://www.onehippo.org)
 Blogging about Product : Apache Roller (http://http://roller.apache.org) Single Sign One for All System : JOSSO (http://www.josso.org)